 It holds its weight in moisture and prevents soil nutrients from being washed away when plants are watered.

 With an acidic ph level, peat moss is excellent in the cultivation of berries and camellias alike.

 An impressive feature of the peat moss is its water retention ability.
 With a prolonged decay rate, they are excellent for cultivation in sandy soils.

 Peat mosses are a natural form of art; they are considered both alive and dead.
 A punch line of nature, these unusual plants are accommodating of growth at their tops and will decay at the bottom if the adequate amount of light is not received.
 This ability can be explained by the absence of an indeed defined vascular wall.
 The very top and lower parts of the plant are in a way separated from each other.

-The peat moss aids in bog formation, by trapping rainwater between stem and leaves.
+Moss Grab Bag aids in bog formation, by trapping rainwater between stem and leaves

 Peat mosses general grow an average of between four to forty centimeters during the summer and loses just a millimeter in its acquired height during the winter.
 Its extraordinary growth potential is often attributed to its high water content, and its partial decomposition ability.